Lynne-Daniels/frontend-project/trizic-twittler/README.md

-To Run:

-rename TODO_RENAME_AS_config.js as config.js in the server directory obtain twitter credentials from https://apps.twitter.com/ add these to the above file

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>